Manchester United F.C. 8–2 Arsenal F.C.: Aftermath

 Arsenal manager Arsène Wenger signed four new players after the game.

-Speaking to BBC Sport after the game, Arsène Wenger described the result as "humiliating", but claimed it "was not an 8–2 game".
+Speaking to BBC Sport after the game, Arsène Wenger described the result as "humiliating", but claimed it "was not a one-sided game".
 Wenger offered his apologies to the club's 3,000 supporters who had travelled to the game, with the club offering free tickets to a future away fixture.
 Ferguson was empathetic towards Wenger, saying "he has been a big adversary and will continue to be when he gets his big players back".

 Wenger moved quickly to strengthen his squad, signing South Korean striker Park Chu-young from Monaco, Brazilian André Santos from Fenerbahçe, German defender Per Mertesacker from Werder Bremen, and Spanish midfielder Mikel Arteta from Everton, as well as loaning Yossi Benayoun from rivals Chelsea.
 Defender Armand Traoré was the first casualty of the defeat, being quickly sold to newly promoted Queens Park Rangers.

 In a poll conducted by broadcaster Sky Sports in 2017, United supporters voted it as the club's greatest ever match in the Premier League.

-Despite the strength of the victory, Manchester United went on to have a trophyless season, though they came close to winning the league, finishing level with Manchester City on 89 points; the league title was decided by goal difference for the first time, with Manchester City taking the title thanks to a last minute winner by Sergio Agüero over QPR to give City a dramatic 3-2 comeback win and an eight-goal advantage over their city rivals.
+Despite the strength of the victory, Manchester United went on to have a trophyless season, though they came close to winning the league, finishing level with Manchester City on 89 points; the league title was decided by goal difference for the first time, with Manchester City taking the title following a last minute winner by Sergio Agüero over QPR to give City a dramatic 3–2 comeback win and an eight-goal advantage over their city rivals.
 Arsenal finished in third place on 70 points.